 Die Walküre - Richard Wagner

-ATTENTION: The actual beginning time for performances at the Vienna State Opera indicated with 00:00 have been not yet announced, actual beginning time of those performances will be published by the Vienna State Opera and on our web site at latest 1 month in advance.
+ATTENTION: The actual beginning time for performances at the Vienna State Opera without time specification have been not yet announced, actual beginning time of those performances will be published by the Vienna State Opera and on our web site at latest 1 month in advance.
+The user is due to provide himself with the accurate beginning time for those performances.

 The structure of the opera house was planned by the Viennese architect August Sicard von Sicardsburg, while the inside was designed by interior decorator Eduard van der Nüll.